MA MBACP | Face to face | Online

-There could be many reasons why you are seeking psychotherapy.
-Maybe you feel overwhelmed or are dealing with anxious thoughts, trauma, grief, guilt, or feel pressured to meet the needs of others before your own.
-Perhaps you feel sad, lonely or feel trapped in your current life?
-I help people recover from difficult experiences such as bereavement, domestic violence, menopause, family conflict, complex trauma and PTSD.
+There could be many reasons why you are seeking therapy.
+Maybe you feel overwhelmed or are dealing with anxious thoughts, trauma, grief, guilt, shame or feel pressured to meet the needs of others before your own.
+Perhaps you feel sad, lonely, stuck or feel trapped in your current life?
+I help people recover from difficult experiences such as bereavement, abuse, menopause, family conflict, complex trauma, derealisation, religious trauma and creative blocks.

 I have interest and experience in supporting clients who have experienced all manner of emotional distress, some examples...